Henry Cotton (golfer): Personal life and retirement

 On 11 December 1939 Cotton married Isabel-Maria Estanguet de Moss, the daughter of a Buenos Aires beef merchant, who was taking golf lessons from Cotton and was known by her nickname 'Toots'.
-She supported Cotton during his golf competitions and affected the way he would dress for them.
+She supported Cotton during his golf competitions and directly influenced the way he would dress for them.

 Following his retirement from competitive golf in the early 1950s, Cotton became a successful architect of golf courses, including designing the Penina Golf and Resort and Pestana Alto Golf on the Algarve, Portugal.
 He was hired by Baron Edmond Adolphe de Rothschild to design the golf course in Megève, Haute-Savoie, France.
 Cotton wrote 10 books, and established the Golf Foundation, which helped thousands of young boys and girls get started in golf.

 Cotton loved the high life, including champagne and bespoke tailored clothes.
 He lived for a while in a suite in a 5-star hotel, and later bought an estate complete with butler and full staff, traveling everywhere in a Rolls-Royce.
-Cotton stated in his book "This Game Of Golf" that his hero was Walter Hagen who was a flashy dresser and a high-roller.
-Cotton marveled at how Hagen would stay up all night playing cards for money on the eve of a tournament and how Hagen would go straight to the first tee without even warming up beforehand..
+Cotton stated in his book "This Game Of Golf" that his hero was Walter Hagen, who was a flashy dresser and a high-roller.
+Cotton marvelled at how Hagen would stay up all night playing cards for money on the eve of a tournament, and then go straight to the first tee without even warming up beforehand..

 Cotton was inducted into the World Golf Hall of Fame in 1980.
 He was knighted in the New Year's Day Honours of 1988, named a Knight Bachelor.
 This was reported in some media as a "posthumous knighthood" because he had died by the time it was publicly announced.
-However, the Queen had approved the award and he had accepted it, before his death.
+However, the Queen had approved the award and he had accepted it before his death.